 - ORCID profile

-Dr Monica Thielking is a senior lecturer at Swinburne University.
-She is a registered Psychologist and PsyBA approved Supervisor.
+Associate Professor Monica Thielking is the Chair of the Department of Psychological Sciences.
+Monica is a registered Psychologist and PsyBA approved Supervisor.
 She is an internationally renowned researcher in the areas of school psychology and the cross-sector impacts of childhood trauma and disadvantage on families and individuals.
-She leads pioneering industry-connected research that has national and international implications for shifting public policy and informing service delivery for vulnerable populations, with a particular research interest in school psychological service delivery, ethical school psychological practice and understanding how trauma and disadvantage impacts youth outcomes in schools and other youth settings.
+She leads pioneering industry-connected research that has national and international implications for shifting public policy and informing service delivery for vulnerable populations, with a particular research interest in youth mental health, school psychological service delivery, ethical school psychological practice and understanding how trauma, poverty and disadvantage impacts youth outcomes in schools and other youth settings.

 Prior to coming to Swinburne, Monica worked at the Australian Psychological Society as the Psychologists in Schools Advisor.
 Monica was the founder and inaugural Convenor of the APS Psychologists in Schools Interest Group and was Program Chair of the American Psychological Association Division for International Psychology, supporting the scientific program for researchers working on global mental health initiatives.
-In 2014, Monica joined the Department of Psychological Sciences and soon took a leadership role in the Department of Psychological Sciences as Postgraduate Programs Coordinator.
-She is now the Deputy Chair of the Department of Psychological Sciences.
+In 2014, Monica joined the Department of Psychological Sciences and soon took a leadership role in the Department of Psychological Sciences as Postgraduate Programs Coordinator and then Deputy Department Chair.

 youth homelessness; school psychology; service integration; education equity